Reclaiming the Commons

 Enclosure is a change in the networks of power which enmesh the environment, production, distribution, the political process, knowledge, research and the law.
 It reduces the control of local people over community affairs.
 But enclosure has never gone unchallenged.
 Resistance to enclosure takes place in countless everyday ways in both the South and the North.

-This articles is based on a presentation at the 1995 annual Conference of the Political Studies Association of the United Kingdom held in York.
+This article is based on a presentation at the 1995 annual Conference of the Political Studies Association of the United Kingdom held in York.

 - A Hidden Structure